keithnoguchi/books-rs/README.md

 ## Async crate

-[async] crate presents the examples provided by [the Async Book], The Async Programming Book, with the [table driven] unit tests.
+[async] crate presents the examples provided by [the Async Book], the Async Programming Book, with the [table driven] unit tests.
 Here are the modules in this crate: